rohankr95/mark-3/README.md

 # mark-3
-## Thi is my Personal Portfolio in making.
+## This is my Personal Portfolio in making.